jthanoan/jthanoan/README.md

 - 👋 Hi, I’m @jthanoan
-- 👀 I’m interested in ...
+- 👀 I’m interested in penguins
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning about penguins
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on penguins
 - 📫 How to reach me: with long arms

 <!---